Coughs take longer to clear up than people think: study

 Ebell said that patients should call their doctors if they bring up blood when they cough or are short of breath, while Linder said they should also do so if their cough lasts longer than a month or gets worse.

-"There are over-the-counter things I recommend to people to feel better, bur the main treatment is time," he said.
-SOURCE: bit.ly/Y5HGHi (Reporting from New York by Andrew Seaman at Reuters Health; editing by Elaine Lies)
+“There are over-the-counter things I recommend to people to feel better, but the main treatment is time,” he said.